LAST UPDATED: May 23, 2018

 IgnitionOne is a member of the Network Advertising Initiative (“NAI”), which is a cooperative of online marketing and analytics companies committed to building consumer awareness and establishing responsible business and data management practices and standards.
-IgnitionOne complies with the 2013 NAI Code of Conduct, the cross-industry Self-Regulatory Program for Online Behavioral Advertising as managed by the Digital Advertising Alliance (“DAA”) as well as the Digital Advertising Alliance EU (“eDAA”) and the Digital Advertising Alliance Canada (“DAAC”).
+IgnitionOne complies with the 2015 NAI Codes of Conduct, the cross-industry Self-Regulatory Program for Online Behavioral Advertising as managed by the Digital Advertising Alliance (“DAA”) as well as the Digital Advertising Alliance EU (“eDAA”) and the Digital Advertising Alliance Canada (“DAAC”).

 1.)
 The Services We Provide at IgnitionOne

 Behavioral Advertising Services.
 We operate an online advertising service that helps advertisers customize, target and report on the advertisements we purchase on their behalf across third party websites and mobile applications.
-While purchasing these ads across third party websites and mobile apps, we collect information about the sites that you and others may visit, and the searches that you and others may conduct while online in order to serve advertisements that we believe are more relevant to your interests.
-Where we can reasonably infer that a particular computer and mobile device belong to the same user or household, we may extend our Behavioral Advertising Services and our advertising campaigns across those devices.
+While purchasing these ads across third party websites and mobile apps, we collect information about the sites that you and others may visit, the mobile apps that you may use, the precise location of your mobile device such as the GPS coordinates (with consent), and the searches that you and others may conduct while online in order to serve advertisements that we believe are more relevant to your interests.
+Where we can reasonably infer that a particular computer and mobile device belong to the same user or household, we may extend our Behavioral Advertising Services and our advertising campaigns across those devices (sometimes called a device graph).
+Where we are able to make such an inference, we may serve advertising across multiple browsers or devices (sometimes called cross-device advertising).
 We also work with third-party data companies that help us tailor ads.
 If you want to opt-out from having your information used for our Behavioral Advertising Services, please visit the section of this policy entitled “Opt-out Choice” located below.